Ak-Trading/big-insect/README.md

 you need to follow the below guide to run this program

-## Requirements
+## Run with docker

-to install requirements you need to write :
+first you need to install docker `https://www.docker.com/products/docker-desktop/` and make sure it's running.

-`pip install -r requirements.txt`

-## Run the server

-before running the server make sure that the trader workstation app is running then write the following to run the server:

-`uvicorn main:app --host 0.0.0.0 --port 80`
+Then for the first time only run the setup.exe file.

+After that you can run the app from run.exe file.

 ## Tradingview alert message